6 Heart-Healthy Tips for Seniors

 “Every day that you improve your heart health,” Guest says, “is another day you’ll get to spend doing things with the people you care about.”

-While Guest acknowledges that sometimes getting blood pressure under control requires medication, and that high cholesterol can be hereditary, he notes that making positive lifestyle changes – like exercising and eating right – are important steps everyone can take toward protecting the health of their heart.
+While Guest acknowledges that sometimes getting blood pressure under control requires medication and that high cholesterol can be hereditary, he notes that making positive lifestyle changes – like exercising and eating right – are important steps everyone can take toward protecting the health of their heart.

 If you’re looking to make exercise, freshly prepared meals and fun a daily part of your retirement lifestyle, visit a Holiday by Atria community near you and experience independent senior living.